tejasbg19/India_riscV_SoC_tapeout_week1/Day-02/Day-02.md

 ### ⚙️ Steps Involved in Synthesizing Flip-Flops in Yosys

 The process of synthesizing **flip-flops** in Yosys is similar to combinational circuits, but with special attention to **sequential elements** like clock, reset, and set pins.
+Users can use the various types of Flop files provided in `verilog_files` of the [Kunal Sir repo](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop) to simulate & synthesize flops.

 1. **Read the Technology Library**
    Load the appropriate `.lib` file (e.g., `sky130_fd_sc_hd__tt_025C_1v80.lib`).